 Unreasonable risk?
 Yes—Health.

-Released in 2020, EPA's risk evaluation for 1,4-dioxane found that the chemical poses unreasonable risks to workers under many of its conditions of use.
+Released in 2020 and later revised, EPA's risk evaluation for 1,4-dioxane, finds that the chemical poses an unreasonable risk to workers under many of its conditions of use.
 1,4-dioxane is a substance used primarily as a solvent.
-EPA expanded on the 2020 risk evaluation for 1,4-dioxane with a Supplement published in July 2023.
+EPA expanded on the 2020 risk evaluation for 1,4-dioxane with a Supplement first published in July 2023.

 Trichloroethylene (TCE)